Skip to main content

 The practice of occupational therapy in Florida is regulated by the state in order to protect members of the public who receive occupational therapy care.
 Safe, competent occupational therapy practice is grounded in the law as written in the state’s Occupational Therapy Practice Act and its rules.
 The practice is dynamic and evolving and is responsive to consumer and societal needs, to system changes, and to emerging knowledge and research.

 Because occupational therapy is a dynamic practice, questions may arise about whether certain tasks are within the occupational therapist’s or occupational therapy assistant’s scope of practice.
-All occupational therapy care should be consistent with the practitioner’s preparation, education, experience, knowledge, demonstrated competency, and the laws and rules governing occupational therapy.
+All occupational therapy care should be consistent with the practitioner’s preparation, education, experience, knowledge, and demonstrated competency and the laws and rules governing occupational therapy.

 Types of Occupational Therapy Practitioners